luapower/proc/proc.md

   you can also set any of these to `true` to have them opened (and closed) for you.
   * `autokill` kills the process when the calling process exits.

+### `proc.exec_luafile(opt | script,...) -> p`

+Spawn a process running a Lua script, using the same LuaJIT executable as that of the running process.
+The process starts in the current directory unless otherwise specified.
+The arguments and options are the same as for `exec()`, except that `cmd` must be a Lua file instead of an executable file.

 ## Programming Notes